We currently have a large community of EU students on campus, so if you choose to join them, you are sure to feel at home with us.

 If you are applying for PhD study, we advise you to submit your research proposal to enquire whether we can support your chosen area of specialism.

-On 21 April 2017 the UK Government announced that European Union students applying for university places in the 2018 to 2019 academic year will remain eligible for financial support, and have access to student loans and grants, even if the course concludes after the UK’s exit from the EU in 2019.
+On 28 May 2019 the UK Government announced that European Union students applying for university places in the 2020-21 academic year will remain eligible for financial support, and have access to undergraduate and postgraduate student loans, even if the course concludes after the UK’s exit from the EU and in the event that no deal is in place.

 We have 50 scholarships based on academic merit available for EU students applying for undergraduate study.
 Contact the International Office to find out what you need to achieve in your high school diploma in order to qualify.
 Find out more about the EU undergraduate scholarship.